ITenthusiasm/custom-elements/src/Combobox/docs/extras/articles-to-be/pragmatic-css.md

 }
 ```

 Additionally, the `SelectEnhancer` [requires](../../select-enhancer.md#adding-icons--buttons-to-the-selectenhancer) the `ComboboxListbox` to appear immediately after the `ComboboxField`, both of which must be direct descendants of the `SelectEnhancer`.
-This further requires:
+This further requires what you see below:

 ```css
 select-enhancer {